GuillermoX/My-First-3D-Renderer/README.md

 ## Bynary run flags:
 The executable file of the project is stored in the bin directory.
-Is called "3drenderer".
+It's called "3drenderer".

 To render a specific model is necessary to add the .obj file into the data directory and then add the following parameter when executing: